I could swear that when I try to make plans and set goals that God laughs.

 As 2013 came to a close I read a few time management books and resolved that 2014 would be the year that I blogged intentionally and started a VA business.
 I planned to devote daily time to gentle exercise like yoga and walking.
 I started Whole30.

 January began and I got sick with one of those nameless viral plagues that makes you feel like crap all over.
 I had it for a week.
 It went a way for a few days, came back and didn’t go away.
 Sore throat, extreme fatigue, muscle aches, GI woes.
 I told my allergist who is also an immunologist what was going on and he ordered a battery of tests.

 A few days after my labs I learned that I have mononucleosis in addition to a sputtering thyroid.
 Plus I have to follow up with a nephrologist.
 I’m hoping it’s just my bad habit of not drinking enough water screwing up the readings.

-The familiar fog of depression began to envelope me.
-With so much time sitting in bed it’s easier to start meditating on family issues that concern me and let fear crowd in.
+The familiar fog of depression began to envelop me.
+With so much time sitting in bed, it’s easier to start meditating on family issues that concern me and let the fear crowd in.
 How do I live intentionally when life is hard and doesn’t run according to my plans and schedules?
 Should I not even bother with them?

 Here is a lesson I learned last week about intentional living.